openclimatefix/nwp-consumer/README.md

 ### :warning: This is still a work in progress!

 Still TODO:
-- Complete the test suite for S3
+- Complete the module for storage in S3
-- Create the conversion script for NWP

 ## Running the service